timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 # The other 5 factors

 **Healthy life expectancy at birth** is similar to money.
 It seems the higher your life expectancy, the more highly you evaluate your life.
-However, life expectancy doesn't seem to have a strong association with emotional well-being.
+However, life expectancy doesn't seem to have a strong association with positive affect.
 This intuitively makes sense.
 We need to be healthy and alive to be happy, but being healthy and alive doesn't *make* us happy.

-Meanwhile, **social support** has strong associations with both life evaluation and emotional well-being (both positive and negative).
+Meanwhile, **social support** has strong associations with both life evaluation and positive affect.
 When we have social support, we evaluate our lives more highly, and we feel happy.
-When we don't have social support, we evaluate our lives more poorly, and we feel unhappy.

 **Freedom to make life choices** and **generosity** have larger associations with positive affect than with life evaluation.
 People who have autonomy and who are generous are happier, even if they don't evaluate their lives more highly than others.